Last updated: 20 November 2020

 Sleeping Pad: NeoAir Xtherm (14.7 oz)

 I bought this for winter trips — it is only 3 ounces heavier than my Xlite and it has a much higher R value (5.7 vs 3.2).
-I have not used it yet.
+In my experience it’s not only warmer but it also seems more durable than the Xlite.

-Extra Sleeping Pad: Thermarest Z Lite (14 oz)
+Sleeping Pad: Thermarest Z Lite Sol (12 oz)

 Rain Pants: Outdoor Research Helium Rain Pants (5.4 oz)